 6. Is it illegal to buy prescription drugs online?

 No, buying prescription drugs online is not illegal.
 It is important, however, to be careful and to know your online source when doing so.
 Refer to the FDA's Consumer Safety Guide before buying prescription drugs online and have your state board of pharmacy verify you are buying from a state-licensed pharmacy located in the United States.
-You can find a list of state boards of pharmacy as well as information about counterfeit drugs on the National Association of Boards of Pharmacy website.
+You can find a list of state boards of pharmacy as well as information about counterfeit drugs at the National Association of Boards of Pharmacy.